-Federal law permits the school district to disclose personally identifiable information in the student's educational records to "school officials with legitimated educational interests."
-School officials include persons employed by the district as an administrator, supervisor, teacher or support staff member (including, but not limited to transportation personnel,) or a person, agency or company with who the District has contracted or otherwise arranged to perform a special task or service.
-Such individuals have legitimate educational interest if they need to review an educational record in order to fulfill his or her professional and/or official responsibility.

-A legitimate educational interest also exists where the staff member or other individual works directly with students and needs to review educational records to increase their awareness of steps necessary for the safety and welfare of student and staff members.
+Federal law permits the school district to disclose personally identifiable information in the student's educational records to "school officials with legitimate educational interests."
+School officials can include persons employed by the district as an administrator, supervisor, teacher, or support staff member (including, but not limited to transportation personnel,) or a person, agency, or company with who the district has contracted or otherwise arranged to perform a special task or service.
+Such individuals have legitimate educational interest if they need to review an educational record to fulfill their professional and/or official responsibility.
+A legitimate educational interest may also exist when the staff member or other individuals working directly with a student need to review records to increase their awareness of steps necessary for the safety and welfare of the student.